sonniydsgn/sonniydsgn/README.md

-### Hello, I'm Lesha! ✨
+### Hello, I'm Alexey! ✨
-I'm interface designer with a love of development.
+I'm UX/UI designer in love with Web and Frontend.
 Create to simplify people's lives.
 Constantly striving to learn new things.